Dress Code and Uniforms

 • TLC cannot be responsible for lost or stolen articles.

 • PLEASE COME TO CLASS READY TO DANCE, with proper cover-ups on when entering and exiting.
-Students needing to change into dance attire should arrive at least 10 minutes prior to class in order to begin class on time.
+Students should arrive at the studio all ready in dance attire.
 Pajama pants are never allowed in the studio, not even as warm ups.

 Ballet Classes (Level I and Up)